Kevin Wilson (writer)

 Kevin Wilson is an American writer from Sewanee, Tennessee.
 His stories have been published in Ploughshares, Tin House, One Story, and The Cincinnati Review.
 They have also been included in four volumes of the New Stories from the South: The Year's Best anthology.
+His short story "Kennedy" was included in The Best American Short Stories 2020.

 Wilson is a graduate of the MFA program at the University of Florida.
 He teaches writing at Sewanee: The University of the South.
+He is married to fellow poet Leigh Anne Couch; they have two sons.